 Service update - Friday 19th December 2014

-Unauthorised encampment of Travellers on land at Black Rock, Madeira Drive - Council officers have visited this site with the police, and the statutory checks have been carried out.
-The Travellers have been informed that they are trespassing on council-owned land and have been asked to leave.
-We have instructed our legal team to apply to the County Court for a Possession Order to regain possession of the land.
-This will enable us to arrange for an eviction to be carried out as soon as practicable, should the families fail to leave the site voluntarily.
+Unauthorised encampment of Travellers on land adjacent to Racehill Allotments, Wilson Avenue - council officers have visited this site with the police, and the statutory checks have been carried out.
+The Travellers have been told that they are trespassing on council-owned land and have been asked to leave.
+The council has asked its legal team to apply to the County Court for a Possession Order, which will enable the council to arrange for an eviction to take place, should the Travellers fail to vacate the site voluntarily.

 Plans for a permanent Traveller site at Horsdean